Credence High School, Dubai: Facilities

 The School complex is housed in a 25,700 square feet building on 2.8 hectares (7 acres) of land.
 It has a capacity to admit 3000 students and the facilities include a library, laboratories, dance and music hall, purpose-built indoor hall for sports and cultural activities, swimming pool, athletic track, courts for volleyball, basketball and cricket, and a football ground.

 Extra-curricular activities

 The school has a Student Council which governs student activities.
 The student council includes elected students for different sports, literary and cultural activities.
 It organizes UAE Quiz Masters Tournament, an annual inter-school quiz competition which attracts participants from various other schools in the UAE.

 KHDA inspection report

-The Knowledge and Human Development Authority (KHDA) has rated the school Good for the year 2017-18 academic year.
+The Knowledge and Human Development Authority (KHDA) has rated the school Very Good for the year 2022-2023,2023-24 & 2024-2025 academic year.